jeffreyhwatson/terry_stops_project/.ipynb_checkpoints/README-checkpoint.md

 As noted in the EDA section of the report, data categories of `NA` are the most important factor driving the final model.
 Of the first 10 features (ranked in terms of importance to the model), only 2 (`Weapon Type` = `x1_None` & `Call Type`= `x5_911`) do not involve data categories of `NA`.
 Even the `Call Type Bins` = `x9_OTHER` category is made up of a majority of `NA` values.
 Interestingly, the only two demographic categories that are present in the top features are `Officer Age` and `Subject Perceived Race`.
 ***
 ## Conclusion
 A random forest classifier with a F1 accuracy score of 0.90 (recall=.92, precision=.87) was attained at the end of the modeling process and chosen as the final model of the project.
+I found the accuracy of the model acceptable and the features driving it to be clearly in line with the discoveries uncovered during the EDA process.
 The recall score of .92 meant that 92% of major outcomes were correctly classified as major outcomes, and the precision score of .87 indicated that 87% of stops classified as ending in a major outcome truly ended in a major outcome.

-An alternate logistic regression model with an F1 accuracy score of 0.889 (recall=.90, precision=.88) is also available for use by interested parties.
+An alternate logistic regression model with an F1 accuracy score of 0.889 (recall=.90, precision=.88) is also available for use if computational power or memory capacity are concerns.
 ***
 ## Next Steps

 Next steps for the project include:
 - Implementing a feature selection algorithm.
+- Permutation feature importance.
 - Tuning an XGBoost classifier.
 - Further investigating the logistic regression model's adherence to the underlying assumptions of logistic regression.
 ***